A Journey of Love, Hope, and Community (Joint event with St. Titus Episcopal Church)

 We invite you to join with parishioners from St. Titus for “A Journey of Love, Hope, and Community” featuring Jerome Bias at Horton Grove in Historic Stagville.

-Jerome and several volunteer assistants will prepare a meal of various dishes that the enslaved ancestor would have made, cooking over an open fire and using many of the same utensils, pottery, and textiles that the ancestors used.
+Jerome and several volunteer assistants will prepare a meal of various dishes that the enslaved ancestors would have made, cooking over an open fire and using many of the same utensils, pottery, and textiles that the ancestors used.
 Come spend the day watching Jerome and team cook while he answers your questions.
 The theme of the day involves conversations about how we see the enslaved ancestors, and what hope and love might have looked like for them.
 We also get to eat a tasty meal!
 School-age children are welcome to attend with parental supervision.

 Space is limited for this event.
-Please register by Monday, November 4
+Please register by Tuesday, November 12.

 Agenda: